-The Town of Pine River 2019 Comprehensive Plan will serve as a longterm framework to guide the Town as decisions are made related to achieving these goals, establishing a planning process, developing Town policies, as well as updates to the Town ordinances and the zoning map.
-It may also be beneficial to develop a future land use map and review it each year to keep it current.
+The Town of Pine River 2019 Comprehensive Plan will serve as a longterm framework to guide the Town as decisions are made related to achieving these goals, establishing a planning process, developing Town policies, as well as updates to the Town Zoning Ordinances and the zoning map.
+It may also be beneficial to review the Future Land Use Map each year to keep it current.